ExxonMobil Retirement: Maximizing Your Benefits

 ExxonMobil Savings Plan

 In simple terms, the ExxonMobil Savings Plan is a 401(k) that the company has established for employees.
 However, it has several unique benefits that can help optimize savings from an investment and tax perspective.
 The plan allows employees to defer up to 20% of their salary as a Pre-Tax and/or Roth contribution.
-The IRS maximum for contributions is $22,500 for employees under the age of 50, while individuals over age 50 receive a $7,500 catch up contribution to get to $30,000 per year.
+The IRS maximum for contributions in 2024 is $23,000 for employees under the age of 50, while individuals over age 50 receive a $7,500 catch up contribution to get to $30,500 per year.

 Take Advantage of the Company Match